practicajs/practica/docs/blog/prisma-is-different/index.md

 **📊 How important:** ![Medium importance](./medium-importance-slider.png)

-**🤔 How Prisma is different:** Prisma's mission statement is to simplify DB work, this is taken from their homepage:
+**🤔 How Prisma is different:** Prisma's mission statement is to simplify DB work, the following statement is taken from their homepage:

 "We designed its API to be intuitive, both for SQL veterans and *developers brand new to databases*"